 Known as the Seafood Capital of the South, Panama City Beach has cast its hooks into seafood lovers around the globe.
 No trip to PCB would be complete without a sit-down dinner at Capt.
 Anderson’s Restaurant, where gourmands can dine on specialties like grilled shrimp caught fresh from the Gulf or oven-broiled grouper paired with a crisp sauvignon blanc.
 Positioned with an exquisite view of the marina, Capt.
-Anderson’s has been serving the community for over five years.
+Anderson’s has been serving the community for over fifty-five years.
 Given that the restaurant practices sustainable fishing, it’s perfect for foodies that value atmosphere, tradition and ethical eating.

 In addition to savoring traditional fare, you want to experience the depth and range of native cuisine.
 Located in the Florida Panhandle, Panama City Beach is steeped in the tradition of southern barbecue.
 Your mouth will water the minute you smell the rich smoke of Back Beach Barbecue’s wood-fired barbecue pits.
 A visit to this iconic eatery will reward you with pork slow roasted over 12 hours or a weekend feast of smoked beef ribs.